Electric dipole moment of the neutron from a flavor changing Higgs boson: Introduction

-In this paper I extend the analysis of \cite{Blankenburg:2012ex,Harnik:2012pb} to two loop diagrams.
-Some of these give contributions suppressed by the small mass ratio $m_d/M_W$ for the ordinary SM Higgs coupling to fermions. ($M_W$ denotes the mass of the $W$-boson and $m_q$ is the mass of the quark $q$).
+Some of these two loop diagrams considered here give contributions suppressed by the small mass ratio $m_d/M_W$ for the ordinary SM Higgs coupling to fermions. ($M_W$ denotes the mass of the $W$-boson and $m_q$ is the mass of the quark $q$).
 However, if the Higgs is coupled to a top ($t$) quark one might obtain relevant non-suppressed contributions.
 Motivated by the result of the previous work \cite{Fajer:2014ara}, I consider such diagrams.
 There are additional reasons to extend the analysis in \cite{Blankenburg:2012ex,Harnik:2012pb} for nEDM to two loop level.
-Namely, it will be demonstrated that one might obtain amplitudes with the unknown couplings to first order only.
-Also, in general, it is known that some two loop diagrams might give bigger amplitudes than one loop diagrams because of helicity flip(s) in the latter \cite{Blankenburg:2012ex,Harnik:2012pb,Chang:1993kw,Bjorken:1977vt}.
+Namely, in general, it is known that some two loop diagrams might give bigger amplitudes than one loop diagrams because of helicity flip(s) in the latter \cite{Blankenburg:2012ex,Harnik:2012pb,Chang:1993kw,Bjorken:1977vt}.
 In the present case, two loop amplitudes will be proportional to a large $ttH$ coupling or a large $WWH$ coupling within the SM, in contrast to the small SM Higgs couplings to light fermions.
 This might compensate for the two loop suppression of the diagrams.
+I have also adressed the issue of perturbative QCD corrections, which turn out to suppress the bare result.

 In the next section (II) I will present the framework for the FCH couplings.
 In the sections III and IV two loop calculations for the FCH couplings will be presented.
-In section V the results will be discussed, and the conclusion given.
+The QCD corrections are presented in section V. In section VI the results will be discussed, and the conclusion given in section VII.
+An Appendix is given in section VIII.